rsmith531/online_hours_tracker/README.md

 ### v1.0.0

-1. All the stuff I already did
+1. ✔️ All the stuff I already did
-2. Fix website themes and styling.
+2. ✔️ Fix website themes and styling.

 ### v1.1.0

-1. Fully type the project and correct type errors.
+1. ✔️ Fully type the project and correct type errors.
     - API endpoints through `zod`.
-    - Harness Nuxt and Vue TypeScript capabilities.
+    - ✔️ Harness Nuxt and Vue TypeScript capabilities.
-2. Turn off Nuxt auto-imports.
+2. ✖️ Turn off Nuxt auto-imports.
+    - There is too much involved in this to make it viable for a personal project at this stage.
-3. Write comprehensive test suites.
+3. Write comprehensive test suites (one day).
 4. Create a CI/CD pipeline.
-5. Replace the `web-push` library with Javascript built-ins
+5. ✔️ Upgrade the push notification to take you to the site when you click it.

 ### v1.2.0